 Currently, I am a postdoctoral researcher on an ABC Talent grant at the University of Amsterdam, examining the relationship between expectations in time and rhythm and beat perception in the brain.
-I am supervised by Dr. Heleen Slagter.
+I am supervised by Prof. Dr. Heleen Slagter.
 In June 2016, I obtained my PhD in the music cognition group at the UvA, supervised by Prof. Dr. Henkjan Honing.
 I hold both a Master of Science in Psychology (cum laude, 2011, University of Amsterdam) and a Master of Music (with distinction, 2009, Amsterdam Conservatory).
 In my research, I combine my fascination for the human brain and my passion for music in examining the neural underpinnings of rhythm and beat perception.

 At the age of ten, I started to play the clarinet and from 2000 till 2009 I was a student at the Amsterdam Conservatoire, studying with Herman Braune and Antony Pay (with a lot of thanks to the Prince Bernhard Culture foundation).
 After my graduation, I continued my clarinet lessons with Yehuda Gilad.
 As a clarinettist, I won several prizes (like in the Princess Christina Competition 2001) and I was elected Dutch Young Musician of the year 2001.
 I was a member of the Youth Orchestra of the Netherlands (JON), the National Youth Orchestra (NJO) and the European Union Youth Orchestra (EUYO).
 I worked as a freelance clarinettist for several years, appearing on stage as a soloist, chamber musician and in several Dutch orchestras.